 When your guests arrive at the property, they don't need to go through paperwork or other tedious tasks impacting their overall experience.
 With swift movement to their rooms, getting impressed by the service you provide is the only possible outcome.

 For years, front desk check-in options have been the traditional point of contact.
-With improvements in technology and several innovations, it's possible to transcend this process, and allow more flexibility to guests and staff members.
+With improvements in technology and many innovations, it's possible to transcend this process, and allow more flexibility to guests and staff members with contactless check-in solutions and/or self check-in kiosk systems.

 When it comes to self check-in, guests can access the web check-in portal via mobile or desktop.
 As such, when they arrive, all you need to do is ensure a warm welcome.
 Once the guests enter the property, you can provide them with a personalized experience.
 It leads to less paperwork, less records, and less intrusion on privacy.